Skip to main content

 The $220 price difference between the Dream Machine Pro and Pro Max adds up to real improvements for the right use cases — but it's not necessary for every network.
 For smaller setups under 30 devices, the Cloud Gateway Max at $199 may be all you need.

-The Pro Max has zero PoE ports.
-You must purchase a separate PoE switch to power access points and cameras.
-Budget accordingly.
+Note: Neither the Pro nor the Pro Max includes PoE ports.
+Budget for a separate PoE switch to power access points and cameras.

 Need help determining which UniFi gateway fits your business requirements?
 Our team provides comprehensive network assessments and professional installation services throughout South Florida.
 Contact us for a personalized evaluation of your infrastructure needs.